 Additional Breathing Techniques

 There are many other breathing techniques such as Ujjayi breath (“Ocean breath” that you may know from yoga), or alternate nostril breathing.
-I’m not going to go into those here but the Chopra Center offers a free online program teaching four breathing techniques.
+I’m not going to go into those here but there are many online resources for breathing techniques.

 I’ve been under a fair amount of stress recently (more about that in another post soon) and have had to keep reminding myself to just breathe.
 Please leave a comment to let us know what benefits you’ve experienced from deep breathing?